rm - Remove objects

 gsutil rm [-f] [-r] url... gsutil rm [-f] [-r] -I

-The gsutil rm command removes objects.
-For example, the command:
+The gsutil rm command removes objects and/or buckets.

-You can also use the -r option to specify recursive object deletion.
-Thus, for example, either of the following two commands will remove gs://bucket/subdir and all objects and subdirectories under it:
+Use the -r option to specify recursive object deletion.
+For example, the. following command removes gs://bucket/subdir and all objects and subdirectories under it:

-The -r option will also delete all object versions in the subdirectory for versioning-enabled buckets, whereas the ** command will only delete the live version of each object in the subdirectory.
+When working with versioning-enabled buckets, note that the -r option removes all object versions in the subdirectory.
+To remove only the live version of each object in the subdirectory, use the ** wildcard.

-Running gsutil rm -r on a bucket will delete all versions of all objects in the bucket, and then delete the bucket:
+The following command removes all versions of all objects in a bucket, and then deletes the bucket:

 gsutil rm -r gs://bucket

-If you have a large number of objects to remove you might want to use the gsutil -m option, to perform parallel (multi-threaded/multi-processing) removes:
+If you have a large number of objects to remove, use the

 gsutil -m rm -r gs://my_bucket/subdir